PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 ## Specification

 The proposal is to add one new view to help improve error message comprehension based on user needs.
-For in-depth troubleshooting, a new cmdlet Resolve-ErrorRecord to provide detailed error information.
+For in-depth troubleshooting, a new cmdlet Get-Error to provide detailed error information.

 __Key Design Considerations__

 1. To reduce confusion and improve debugging success for new and occasional users, error messages should call WriteErrorLine to produce a simplified message for interactive CLI users.

 - The error message will contain a prefix as described:

-    + If the error is an Exception, it prefixes with Exception:.
+    - If the error is an Exception, it prefixes with Exception:.
-    + If the error has InvocationInfo.MyCommand, it prefixes the command.
+    - If the error has InvocationInfo.MyCommand, it prefixes the command.
-    + If the error has InvocationName, CategoryInfo.Category, or CategoryInfo.Reason,
-the message will prefix these.
+    - If the error has InvocationName, CategoryInfo.Category, or CategoryInfo.Reason, the message will prefix these.
-    + Only if none of those exist does it actually use Error:.
+    - Only if none of those exist does it actually use Error:.

 - Simplified error message syntax from 'Message'.
 (See graphic below)